 While the county has entrepreneurs across the pipeline, more of the entrepreneurial talent is concentrated in early stage ventures.
-There is particularly strong growth among Stage 2 ventures worth further investigation.
 There is an opportunity to identify those entrepreneurs who have growth-orientation and target resources toward helping them grow.
+A focused strategy on Stage 1 and Stage 2 businesses is recommended.